fana-io/fana-docs/docs/sdk/using-react-sdk.md

 `import { FanaSDK } from 'fana-react-sdk'`

-3. Use the `FanaSDK` `Config` class constructor to instantiate a `config` object.
+3. Use the `FanaSDK`'s `Config` class constructor to instantiate a `config` object.
 This constructor takes three arguments:

 - **SDK key** (from your dashboard's settings page)
 - The **address** of your Flag Bearer
 - **User Context**: This is an object containing the attributes pertaining to the current user